mosaicml/composer/README.md

 ## Why shouldn’t I use Composer?

-Composer is a relatively opinionated framework built with a focus on training the most _efficient_ model for your downstream task.
+Composer is a framework built with a focus on training the most _efficient_ model for your downstream task.

 * If training efficiency is not a concern, then Composer may not be as well suited for your task.
 Inference efficiency is not in the current roadmap for Composer support.
 * Composer currently supports most computer vision (CV) and natural language processing (NLP) use cases.
 We will support most industry applications, but may not support highly custom or novel architectures.